AI-Powered Telehealth: The Future of Virtual Care

 What are the key factors for successful AI telehealth implementation?

-The Future of AI in Telehealth
+Future Trends in AI Telehealth

 As we look toward 2025-2026, AI in telehealth is poised for transformative advancement.
 The global AI healthcare market is projected to reach $188 billion by 2030, growing at an impressive CAGR of 37%.
 This rapid expansion is driven by technological innovations that promise to revolutionize virtual care delivery.
 By 2025, an estimated 90% of hospitals are expected to utilize AI-powered technology for early diagnosis and remote patient monitoring, marking a new era in healthcare delivery.